muratk5n/thirdwave/en/README.md

 Just passed a farm with a big 'no vaccines we trust god sign' next to the sign advertising that they were selling seedless watermelons"

 ---

+'People retire too early, we pay too much'; I find such talk inhumane.
+A minimum amount should be given to all no matter if they work, not work, retire, early or late.

+---